 - Self-hosted Ollama: Data stays within your infrastructure.

-Hexmos LiveReview cons
+Hexmos LiveReview Cons

 - GPU requirements: Same 8GB VRAM minimum as other self-hosted options.